Ittaimann/Balagan/CurrentTasks.md

 2. container checks
     a) make sure that all containers behave in an optimal way
+        1. Write a ammortization step for the array growth
     b) maybe write copy constructors?

 3. xml parser